 Thanks to smartphones and tablets, the job hunt has gone mobile.
 With LinkedIn’s mobile optimization, it’s easier than ever before for job seekers to look at your job descriptions on-the-go.
 Using a social recruitment platform like Simplicant, your company can publish jobs to several social media outlets, including LinkedIn.
 These jobs can then be viewed by talented job seekers wherever life takes them, as long as they have a mobile device along for the journey.

 In fact, 73 percent of companies are currently using or intend to use mobile technology to supplement their recruitment plans.
-This is no surprise — according to the Pew Center for Research, half of all Americans own a smartphone.
+This is no surprise — according to the Pew Center for Research, the vast majority of Americans – 97% – now own a cellphone of some kind.
 And these candidates are more plugged in than ever before — 91 percent of Americans have their smartphone within reach 24/7, meaning there’s always a quick moment to hop online and browse through job postings.

 Using a social recruiting solution in your recruitment plan enables your employees and the entire network to easily share your job openings on LinkedIn.
 This provides a great way to attract and turn tech-obsessed candidates in your friends’ networks into your company’s next superstars.